-Ok, now that you’re all caught up on eating disorders and on the gut microbiome, we can get into this article!
+Now that you’re all caught up on eating disorders and on the gut microbiome, we can get into this article!
 Most of the research done in the field of gut health and eating disorders has been done specifically in anorexia nervosa but these same issues can also be present in other types of eating disorders.
-Again, almost all people suffering from an eating disorder also experience gastrointestinal (GI) issues, the most common ones are: irritable bowel syndrome (IBS), heartburn, bloating, constipation, dysphagia (trouble with chewing or swallowing food), nausea, stomach pain and fullness (1–3).
+Again, almost all people suffering from an eating disorder also experience gastrointestinal (GI) issues, the most common ones are: irritable bowel syndrome (IBS), heartburn, bloating, constipation, dysphagia (trouble with chewing or swallowing food), nausea, stomach pain and fullness (1, 2, 3).
 These issues can have profound impacts on eating disorder development as well as be very difficult for those living them, especially while recovering from an ED.

 EDs are multifactorial diseases, I like to describe is as an onion with multiple layers.
 It is hard, not to say impossible, to determine the root cause of them, however GI issues have been identified as a possible risk factor (4).
 People living with IBS may search for solutions to their GI issues by turning to the low FODMAP diet for example.
-This diet is used to identify foods that are linked to the person’s IBS symptoms, this restrictive diet, as well as all other restrictive diets are linked to the development of EDs (5). **Not to say that the low FODMAP diet doesn't have it's place however the restrictive component of it can be a trigger** Celiac disease has also been seen as a risk factor for EDs as the treatment for celiac disease is to cut out all gluten from one’s diet and this restriction can lead to further restriction of food and turn into an ED (4).
-GI issues can cause fear of certain foods that can lead to the development of restrictive eating patterns, if you live with GI issues such as IBS or celiac disease, please seek professional help from a registered dietitian (I know a pretty good one if you need it!) and avoid following any restrictive diets without proper guidance.
+This diet is used to identify foods that are linked to the person’s IBS symptoms, this restrictive diet, as well as all other restrictive diets are linked to the development of EDs (5). **Not to say that the low FODMAP diet doesn’t have it’s place however the restrictive component of it can be a trigger** Celiac disease has also been seen as a risk factor for EDs as the treatment for celiac disease is to cut out all gluten from one’s diet and this restriction can lead to further restriction of food and turn into an ED (4).
+GI issues can cause fear of certain foods that can lead to the development of restrictive eating patterns, if you live with GI issues such as IBS or celiac disease, please seek professional help from a registered dietitian and avoid following any restrictive diets without proper guidance.

 Yes, EDs are linked with a higher risk of developing GI issues such as IBS (6).
 This section will break down the impacts of common ED symptoms on gut health.